vesellov/bitdust.docs.old/api.md

 ### customers\_ping()

-Send Identity packet to all customers to check their current statuses.
+Sends Identity packet to all customers to check their current statuses.
 Every node will reply with Ack packet on any valid incoming Identiy packet.

     {'status': 'OK',